mobeen7asif/news_app/README.md

 - Allows filtering and searching of news articles
 - Responsive design for mobile and desktop viewing
 - Allow Filtered news based on the user preferences selected by user
+- Fetching news on background via command on every five minutes

 ## Technologies Used